umbibio/tem-seg/docs/configuration.md

 ## Model Configuration

-Model and training parameters are configured in `src/tem_analysis_pipeline/model/config.py`.
+Model and training parameters are configured in `src/tem_seg/config/_config.py` and `src/tem_seg/settings.toml`.
 Key parameters include:

 - `tile_shape`: Input image size for the model
 - `window_shape`: Output mask size for the model.
 Must match the output shape of the model given the `tile_shape` and `layer_depth` parameters.
 It is computed automatically in the code.